mlip-cmu/book/17-pipeline-quality.md

 <figcaption>

-Example using a [Prometheus](https://prometheus.io/) counter to record every time a connection fails and is retried, which can then be monitored in dashboard and alerting infrastructure like [Grafana](https://grafana.com/).
+An example using a [Prometheus](https://prometheus.io/) counter to record every time a connection fails and is retried, which can then be monitored in dashboard and alerting infrastructure like [Grafana](https://grafana.com/).

 </figcaption>
 </figure>